My dad was a strong proud African man and in my mind he was a rock; never needed anything from anyone, yet he thrived and achieved great things.

 2. Your smile and laughter

-Nothing makes a hubby happier than the ability to make his wife laugh and smile.
+Nothing makes a husband happier than the ability to make his wife laugh and smile.
 I loved it when my dad walked around our sprawling compound whistling, it made me feel like the world was okay.

 Lasting bliss comes from small things – laughing at his jokes, even when you’ve heard them a thousand times before.
 Smile and be a pleasure to be around.
 Be a sweet fragrance in your marriage.
+Find a few tips here

 3. Your body